DSC Resource Library

 Welcome to the Decision Support Centre’s Resource Library — a hub for accessing tools, templates, and training designed to help you meet the your compliance demands and deliver safer events and venues.

-Whether you’re a Responsible Person, event organiser, or venue operator, this page offers access to our Events and Venues Toolkit and Incident Response Playbooks, each designed with practical guidance you can use immediately.
-More resources will be added as guidance around Martyn’s Law becomes available from the Home Office and the appointed regulator, the SIA.
+Whether you’re a Responsible Person, event organiser, or venue operator, this page offers access to our Responsible Persons Training, Events and Venues Toolkit and Incident Response Playbooks, each designed with practical guidance you can use immediately.
+More resources will be added as guidance becomes available for Martyn’s Law.
+(The Toolkit and Playbook are included as part of the Responsible Persons Training course materials.)

-You’ll also find enquiry forms to express interest in our Event Framing Packs, Responsible Persons Training and the DSC Monitoring Service, both tailored to support readiness, compliance, and public safety across all types of organisations — from grassroots to national scale.
+You’ll also find enquiry forms to express interest in our Event Framing Packs and the DSC Monitoring Service, both tailored to support readiness, compliance, and public safety across all types of organisations — from grassroots to national scale.

 We’ve added a useful video to help you understand whether your event or venue qualifies under Martyn’s Law.
 Go to: Martyn’s Law